RijaFaisal/noWayOut/README.md

 # GenAI-NoWayOut

-An intelligent API-powered application for processing refund requests, built with Node.js and the SupabaseAgent system.
-This application combines natural language processing, audio transcription, and image analysis to streamline refund processing workflows.
+An intelligent API-powered smart assistant that understands and manipulates a Supabase-hosted database and storage using natural language commands.Itcombines natural language processing, audio transcription, and image analysis to streamline refund processing workflows.

 ## Core Features